UniversalScientificTechnologies/xDOS_doc/AIRDOS/AIRDOS04_manual.md

  </div>

 **Using the Power Button**: For units equipped with the BATDATUNIT01-BAT, the battery level can be checked using the 'Power' button.
-An approximately 1s long press and release of this button will display the current battery level through the LED indicator.
+An approximately 1s-long press and release of this button will display the current battery level through the LED indicator.
 For more detailed information about obtaining the battery level, refer to the 'Battery Level' section of the manual.

 # Advanced maintenance